 My studio is complete and in just my first year in business, I quilted over 500 quilts.
 I'm also set up for machine embroidery and of course sewing, hemming and repairs.

-If you're viewing the photo of our location on Google maps, please don't be alarmed, this was taken before our house and shop were built!
+NOTE: The photo of our location on Google maps, was taken before our house and shop were built!

 Any day, by appointment